sebastiancarlos/beachpatrol/README.md

 Also, given Playwright's popularity, you can describe your task in natural language to an AI and ask for it as a Playwright script.
 With some practice, this should get you halfway to a working script.

+### Why use an external automation tool (Playwright) instead of a browser extension?

+While Beachpatrol allows to control the browser from both the OS and from a browser extension, our priority was the OS.
+Therefore, something like Playwright was the natural choice.

 ## Project Status